 Finally, by neglecting the $\vec k$ dependence of $\varepsilon_{\rm L}$ we arrive at the assertion, Eq. \eqref{eq_approximate}.
-On the other hand, since the condition \eqref{eq_longAppr} will not always be true, and since the $\vec k$ dependence of $\varepsilon_{\rm L}$ can not always be neglected, this corroborates~again our initial statement (see \S\,\ref{sct:Intro}) that in the most general case, the deduction of optical material properties should not be based on the standard relation \eqref{eq_standard}.
+On the other hand, since the condition \eqref{eq_longAppr} will not always be true, and since the $\vec k$ dependence of $\varepsilon_{\rm L}$ cannot always be neglected, our results corroborates~again our initial statement (see \S\,\ref{sct:Intro}) that in the most general case, the deduction of optical material properties should not be based on the standard relation \eqref{eq_standard}.